chuanqisun/htmaa-2025/src/posts/final-project/index.md

 I have two hypotheses that we can test in the future:

 1. The curved lines prevent the laser from building up heat
-2. The FDM process creates directional surfaces that interact differently with the laser beam
+2. The FDM process creates a directional substrate that is sensitive to laser movement direction

 ## Debugging sound